Shared responsibility model

 • Develop security procedures for user access to your Redox organization(s) (learn about access control).
 You’re responsible for:

-• approving and reviewing user access, permissions, and administrative settings so they stay up-to-date;
+• approving and reviewing user access, permissions, and administrative settings so it all stays up-to-date;

 • ensuring access changes reflect your change control procedures; and